Twitter spam is a real no-no and totally frowned upon, but?

 Then again, pop-ups on web pages are an absolute pain in the neck as well, but most marketing gurus say they work exceptionally well.

-Email campaigns usually end up in 1,000’s of junk email inboxes but they continue to be sent out in the billions every day.
+Email campaigns usually end up in 1,000’s of junk email inboxes, but they continue to be sent out in the billions every day.

 The problem is that these techniques work when it comes to getting noticed, building an audience, and selling products, no matter how frowned upon they are.

-So Twitter spam can be useful?
+So can Twitter spam be useful?

-While I don’t use pop-ups or bulk email because I find them totally obnoxious, I have to admit that on certain social networks and Twitter, in particular, hitting hard and often really does work.
+While I don’t use pop-ups or bulk email because I find them totally obnoxious, I have to admit that on certain social media networks and Twitter, in particular, hitting hard and often really does work.